Skip to content

 Populate Configuration File

-Fill in the following configuration in the backend/conf/server.json file created in the storage configuration step:
+Fill in the following configuration in the confidential-statistics/conf/server.json file created in the storage configuration step:

 {